-As the only junior roller derby league in NYC, Gotham Girls Junior Derby is dedicated to bringing the exciting sport of roller derby to girls and young women 6 to 17 years old and providing opportunities for skaters of all skill levels to learn and play in a fun, safe and supportive environment.
+As the only junior roller derby league in NYC, Gotham Girls Junior Derby is dedicated to bringing the exciting sport of roller derby to cisgender, transgender and intersex girls and gender non-conforming participants 6 to 17 years old.
+We provide opportunities for skaters of all skill levels to learn and play in a fun, safe and supportive environment.

 Because roller derby is considered an extreme youth sport, GGJD prioritizes safety, with mandated protective equipment and high training standards for coaches and volunteers.
-GGJD aims to empower our skaters by bringing together girls and young women from diverse communities and helping develop their self-confidence, leadership skills, healthy decision-making, athleticism and overall fitness.
+GGJD aims to empower our skaters by bringing together participants from diverse communities and helping develop their self-confidence, leadership skills, healthy decision-making, athleticism and overall fitness.

 Who Are We?

 Founded in May 2012, GGJD is Gotham Girls Roller Derby’s junior program.
 Gotham Girls Roller Derby is New York City’s only all-female, do-it-yourself (DIY), skater-operated roller derby league and 501c3 non-profit organization.
-Both our adult and junior leagues are comprised of strong, diverse, and independent girls and women from the world's biggest, baddest city.
+Both our adult and junior leagues are comprised of strong, diverse, and independent skaters from the world's biggest, baddest city.
 We are also proud members of the Junior Roller Derby Association.

-Our league is made up of girls and young women of all ages, backgrounds and skating skills from all over the city.
+Our league is made up of participants of all ages, backgrounds and skating skills from all over the city.
 GGJD does not discriminate on the basis of race, religion, national and/or ethnic origin, or sexual orientation.
 We value diversity, inclusion, and respect for all individuals.
 We believe in skating fast, working hard and promoting fun and healthy competition...
 And we’re ALWAYS looking for new skaters!